bsgriggs/mendix-tree-select/README.md

 **Input Type JSON Example**

-1. You will then need to create a JSON Structure with simply:
+1. Create a JSON Structure with the following.
+If your unique identifier is a string, encase the 1 with quotation marks.
 ```json
 [1]
 ```